sjoshi13/Transporter-Bot/README.md

 # Transporter-Bot
-The files include codes used to implement the theme transporter bot in Eyantra 2017-2018 competition.
+This repository contains codes used to implement the theme transporter bot in Eyantra 2017-2018 competition.